Fasteners are manufactured in a wide range of materials

 such as zinc plating, galvanization, and chrome plating.

 other grades exist but are used far less often.
-The most common
+Grade

-2, 5, and 8 are usually plated with a silver or yellow zinc
+2, 5, and 8 are usually plated with a slightly blue-ish or yellow zinc

 Determining Bolt Grade

-Bolts of different grades are marked on the head to show
+Bolts are typically marked on the head to show

 what grade bolt they are.
 For a list of the most common

 Grade Identification and Properties Chart.
 Note that, in addition to the grade marking, many bolts also have a manufacturer's mark.

 Grade 2 is a standard hardware grade steel.
 This is the